TomoGuide/TomoGuide.github.io/docs/03-tutorial/01-scipion-preprocessing/index.md

 # Preprocessing and tomogram reconstruction in Scipion
 {: .no_toc }

-In this section, we will go through how to reconstruct your tomograms using Scipion, and at the end, how to export the alignement information to pick particles and perform STA in RELION5.
+In this section, we will go through how to reconstruct your tomograms using Scipion, and at the end, how to export the alignment information to pick particles and perform STA in RELION5.
 If you want to do everything in RELION5, you can click **[here](/03-tutorial/03-relion-preprocessing/)**.

-**[Scipion](https://scipion.i2pc.es/)** is a freely available and open-source software that mainly acts as a wrapper for other programs, allowing you to organize your projects and have different software interact almost seamlessly.
+**[Scipion](https://scipion.i2pc.es/)** is a freely available and open-source software that mainly acts as a wrapper for other programs, allowing you to organise your projects and have different software interact almost seamlessly.
 It can be used for both SPA and tomography, but it is particularly handy for tomography since the field currently lacks a “simple” software that performs all the operations necessary for tomogram reconstruction and STA, while also keeping track of your work.